CryptoBloks/crosslink-audit/README.md

 - Removed unused BTC bridge contract accounts from the `.env` files.
 - Added new account-balance-checker.js utility script for checking Bitcoin balances of Libre accounts.
 - Added fetch-accounts.sh script to download all accounts from the x.libre contract.
+- Added transaction analysis scripts for detecting multiple outputs to the same address in BTC and CBTC bridge transactions.
+- Enhanced transaction analysis with real-time detection and detailed reporting capabilities.